reduxjs/redux/docs/usage/Troubleshooting.md

 `useSelector` and `useDispatch` read the store from React context.
 This error means a component called one of them without a `<Provider store={store}>` above it in the tree.
 Check that `Provider` wraps your root component, and that anything rendered outside the main tree (portals are fine, but a separate `createRoot` call or a test render is not) gets its own `Provider`.
 In tests, render the component inside a `Provider` with a store created for that test, as shown in [Writing Tests](./WritingTests.mdx).

+If `Provider` is definitely there, check for duplicate packages.
+Two copies of `react-redux` in `node_modules` (for example, one hoisted and one nested under a component library) create two different context objects, so a `Provider` from one copy is invisible to hooks from the other.
+Two copies of `react` cause the same problem.
+Run `npm ls react react-redux` (or the pnpm/yarn equivalent) and dedupe so each resolves to a single version.

 ### TypeScript says a thunk is not assignable to `UnknownAction`

 Calling `dispatch(someThunk())` from a component fails with an error like `Argument of type 'ThunkAction<...>' is not assignable to parameter of type 'UnknownAction'`.
 The plain `useDispatch()` hook returns the base `Dispatch` type, which does not know about the thunk middleware.
 Use a `useAppDispatch` hook typed with your store's `AppDispatch` instead: